Case publishing guidelines

-As Radiopaedia.org gets larger and attracts a greater number of people from across the Web, we will need to ensure that cases are as good as possible; these have evolved over the years, and as such, some older cases that you find on the site would no longer fulfill these guidelines.
+As Radiopaedia gets larger and attracts a greater number of people from across the globe, we need to ensure that cases are as good as possible; these have evolved over the years, and as such, some older cases that you find on the site would no longer fulfill these guidelines (see: legacy cases).

 Please use these guidelines as a checklist prior to upload.

 If cases do not meet these criteria, they will not be published.
 Instead, our editors will push these cases back to draft mode and ask you to either improve the case or keep it unlisted.
 In some instances (e.g. where there are patient confidentiality concerns) images or the entire case may need to be deleted.

 It is important that you have permission to upload the case from your institution.
 This will depend very much on your institution's departmental guidelines, and this varies a great deal from place to place.

 Generally, contributing a case on Radiopaedia.org should be considered equivalent to publishing a case in a journal, and as is the case with most journals, written signed consent from the imaged individual is not required, provided the images are appropriately anonymised (see below) and patient confidentiality is in no way compromised.

 Many hospitals have guidelines that allow the publication of images provided they are appropriately de-identified, in line with their own privacy policies, without individual consent.
 Others require individual consent.
 Still, others have a blanket "no" approach.
 It is, therefore, your responsibility to establish that you are permitted to upload images.

 It is also worth considering if any of your colleagues will feel that they have a 'claim' to the images.
 This again will vary from place to place, as well as among individuals.
 You are welcome to add a "case courtesy of Dr X" in the case discussion section of the case.